jblxo/gatsby-site/src/pages/07-19-2018-first-blog/index.md

 ---
 path: '/first-post'
-title: 'First BLog Post'
+title: 'First Blog Post'
 ---

-# Hello!
+Hello!
+This is our first blog post.